GessyBoy/GessyBoy/README.md

 Added the `Wed Nov 22 2023`

-Last update on Tue Jan 09 2024
+Last update on Wed Jan 10 2024

-🤖 This README.md is updated with pleasure, by thebot ❤️
+🤖 This README.md is updated with wickedness, by thebot ❤️

 A big thank you to @Melvynx